dji-sdk/Onboard-SDK-Doc/source/cn/M100-Docs/github-platform-docs/Linux/README.md

 ##### 1. Hardware

-The [Hardware Setup](../../../development-workflow/hardware-setup.html) guide talks about setting up your OES of choice.
+The [Hardware Setup](../../../development-workflow/hardware-setup.html) guide talks about setting up your onboard computer of choice.
 Make sure your setup matches that in the document before proceeding further.

 ##### 2. Software